-“For we must all appear afore the judgment seat of Christ, that each one may be recompensed for his deeds done in the body, according to what he has done, whether good or bad” (2 Cor.
-5:10).
+“For we must all appear afore the judgment seat of Christ, that each one may be recompensed for his deeds done in the body, according to what he has done, whether good or bad” (2 Corinthians 5:10).

-In the long run, we will all see Jesus and give account of how we managed these bodies of ours.
+In the long run, we will all see Jesus and give an account of how we managed these bodies of ours.
 He has given us instructions for living, and we will be evaluated on the basis of them.
 We will do well to prepare for that day.

 King Solomon, who tried everything under the sun, came to the following conclusion:

 “The conclusion, when all has been heard, is: fear God and keep His commandments, because this applies to every person.
 Because God will bring every act to judgment, everything which is hidden, whether it is good or evil” (Ecclesiastes 12:13-14).

 We tend to get involved with people, activities, and things with a great surge of energy and pleasurable expectations.
 Anticipation fans our expectations.
 Our hope is that reaching an objective will result in great satisfaction and pleasure.
 Then, after several months or years of effort, we end up disillusioned.

 Here are some goals that should satisfy, but don’t:

 - Making money

 - Acquiring things